 *All customer reviews represent the personal opinion of the reviewer.
 Results may vary from person to person.

 For optimum gut support, take 1 to 2 capsules daily.
 Take 4 to 6 capsules daily for extra immune support, or when recovering from illness or after antibiotic use.

 Recommended Maximum: 2 capsules, 4 - 6 times a day.
 The capsules can be taken with warm water, milk or your favourite beverage.
-Do not take with hot liquids as heat can kill bacteria.
+Do not take with hot liquids as heat can destroy bacteria.

 Not suitable for children under 12.